qznt2017/be-stronger/README.md

 # be-stronger
-be stronger than your strongest excuse
+be stronger than your strongest excuset

+this is my first edit in github